Pouring Concrete Cost

 When it comes to pouring concrete, there are various types of tasks that you should consider.
 In this section, we will go over the various types of concrete pouring jobs that you should consider.

-A concrete driveway could cost £348 and £1,968 to install.
+A concrete driveway could cost between £348 to £1,968 to install.
 Several factors influence the cost of building a concrete driveway, including the size of the driveway, the type of concrete used, the ease of access, and whether base preparations are required.

-A one-car concrete driveway usually takes one-two day to build, a two-car concrete driveway takes two to three days, and a three-car concrete driveway takes up to four days.
-If you need foundations or prefer patterned or pressed concrete, the project might take anything between 1 - to 5 weeks to complete.
+A one-car concrete driveway usually takes one to two days to build, a two-car concrete driveway takes two to three days, and a three-car concrete driveway takes up to four days.
+If you need foundations or prefer patterned or pressed concrete, the project might take anywhere between 1 to 5 weeks to complete.

 Flat concrete is made up of the same materials as pressed or patterned concrete.
 However, it is made by pushing a pattern into wet concrete.
 A pressed or patterned concrete driveway could cost £162 and £768.